rime/rime-cantonese/README-en.md

 ## Contribution

 We welcome all forms of contribution.
-Feel free to leave us an [Github issue (or pull request)](https://github.com/rime/rime-cantonese/issues), or a message in our [Telegram group](https://t.me/rime_cantonese) if you find any bug or have any suggestion for our project.
+Feel free to leave us a [Github issue (or pull request)](https://github.com/rime/rime-cantonese/issues), or a message in our [Telegram group](https://t.me/rime_cantonese) if you find any bug or have any suggestion in general.

 </div>